 41) Sahirenys Pierce

 Pierce is a millennial Latina mom with a background in financial planning.
-As a stay-at-home mother and entrepreneur, she uses her brand, the Poised Finance + Lifestyle, to help women balance their finances and lifestyle with poise.
+As a stay-at-home mother and entrepreneur, she also uses her brand, the Poised Finance + Lifestyle, to help women balance their finances and lifestyle with poise.

 42) Tori Dunlap